Korean Beef Bowl

 I love Deb’s idea of topping the Korean bowls with shredded carrots and thinly sliced cucumbers.
 If you have time, let the vegetables sit in a mix of rice vinegar, sugar, and water to lightly pickle—the time the beef needs to brown will be enough, and you’ll adore yourself for making this upgrade.

 We served our sautéed Korean ground beef over steamed brown rice the first time I made this recipe and with quinoa the second; we were highly pleased with how they both tasted.
 If you have a few extra minutes and feel so inclined, I imagine the bowls would be delicious if you crisped the rice on the stove first, the way Deb does.

-You also can trade out the vegetables here for just about any you prefer or have around.
+As with most of my healthy ground beef recipes (like this Healthy Beef Taco Skillet), you also can trade out the vegetables here for just about any you prefer or have around.
 I love the combination of beef and broccoli in Asian recipes (looking at you, Crockpot Beef and Broccoli, Instant Pot Beef and Broccoli, and Healthy Beef and Broccoli), so making this Korean beef bowl with broccoli is next on my list.

 How to Make a Korean Beef Bowl

 If you regularly cook stir fries, you probably have these ingredients around.
 If you don’t, I enthusiastically encourage you to pick them up!
 You can find all of them at an average grocery store, the investment is nominal, and they will open you up to a whole new genre of tasty dinners, including all of these wonderful healthy stir fry recipes.

 - Ground Beef.
 Lean ground beef (I used 93% lean) keeps this recipe light without sacrificing on flavor.